Welcome to Years 1 and 2

 Learning at Home

-On this page, you will find some activities that will help you with your learning at home.
-The grids accessible via the link below have been designed so that you can choose activities in any order.
+On this page, you will find some additional activities that will help you with your learning at home.
+The learning grids accessible via the link below have been designed so that you can choose activities in any order.
 There are also links to websites that will help you with your learning.

 Parents and carers, please feel free to choose activities from different key stages if you feel that they are appropriate for your child's individual needs.